mr-manuel/proxmox/luks-encryption-manual-tpm-ssh-unlock/README.md

 **Preparation while the host is up**

 See where the device is.
-It'll generally be `sda3` or the third partition of the main block device it's on):
+It'll generally be `sda3`, `nvme0n1p3` or the third partition of the main block device it's on:

 ```bash
 zpool status -v